Shynih/intro-to-software-construction-PokeGuys/README.md

  >   #### Structural Pattern: Decorator
  >	* This strategy pattern lets you attach new behaviors to objects by placing the objects inside wrapper objects that change the behavior.
 This would be used when a pawn is able to promote after reaching the end of the opposite side of the board and the player has the ability to transform it either to a rook, bishop, knight, or queen.

- > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to
- > * Set up your GitHub project board as a Kanban board for the project.
-It should have columns that map roughly to
- >   * Backlog, TODO, In progress, In testing, Done
- >   * You can change these or add more if you'd like, but we should be able to identify at least these.
- > * There is no requirement for automation in the project board but feel free to explore those options.
- > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
-Place these in the `Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Create smaller development tasks as issues and assign them to team members.
-Place these in the `Backlog` column.
- >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
 ## Class Diagram
  > <a href="https://ibb.co/qBq5PgN"><img src="https://i.ibb.co/VVnmPCg/Chess-Project-OMT.png" alt="Chess-Project-OMT" border="0" /></a>
  > * The move() function is implemented using the Strategy Pattern (abstract class MoveStrategy).